Republican Left of Catalonia

-The Republican Left of Catalonia (Esquerra Republicana de Catalunya /ca/, ERC; generically branded as Esquerra Republicana) is a pro-Catalan independence, social democratic political party in the Spanish autonomous community of Catalonia, with a presence also in Valencia, the Balearic Islands and the French department of Pyrénées-Orientales (Northern Catalonia).
+The Republican Left of Catalonia (Esquerra Republicana de Catalunya /ca/, ERC; generically branded as Esquerra Republicana), also known as the Republican Party of Catalonia, is a pro-Catalan independence, social democratic political party in the Spanish autonomous community of Catalonia, with a presence also in Valencia, the Balearic Islands and the French department of Pyrénées-Orientales (Northern Catalonia).
 It is also the main sponsor of the movement for independence from France and Spain in the territories known as Catalan Countries, focusing in recent years on the creation of a Catalan Republic in Catalonia-proper.

 ERC members sit in the unicameral Catalan Parliament, which exercises devolved powers within Spain.
 The party also contests and wins elections for seats in both houses of the Spanish Cortes Generales (the national parliament), as well as the European Parliament, where it sits as a member of the European Free Alliance.
 In 2022, ERC had 9,047 members.
 It is headquartered in Barcelona.
 Currently, its president is Oriol Junqueras and its secretary-general is Elisenda Alamany.

 ERC was founded almost 100 years ago, and has counted amongst its leaders Francesc Macià, Lluís Companys and Josep Tarradellas.
 ERC played an important role in Catalan and Spanish politics during the Second Republic, the Spanish Civil War, as part of the anti-Francoist resistance, and in Spain's transition to democracy.
 After a difficult period in the 1980s, it recovered a key electoral position during the 2000s, becoming a coalition partner in various Catalan governments.
 In 2021, an ERC member won the presidency of Catalonia for the first time since 1980, with the appointment of lawyer Pere Aragonès as President of the Generalitat de Catalunya (President of the Catalan Government).